harendrakumar375/video-chat-app/README.md

 # video-chat-app

 This app is created using mern stack.
-In this app , first we need to allow for camera. we can call a user and answer a call.
+In this app , first we need to allow for camera then we can call a user and answer a call.